kicheolkim/RNAseq_FullTx/README.md

 # Full transcript RNA-Seq data analysis
-Analysis code for cell-type-specific RNA-Seq dataset, which of the paper titled "Cell-Type-Specific Transcriptomics Identifies Neddylation as a Novel Therapeutic Target in Multiple Sclerosis" (in preparation)
+Analysis code for cell-type-specific RNA-Seq dataset, which of the manuscript titled "Cell-Type-Specific Transcriptomics Identifies Neddylation as a Novel Therapeutic Target in Multiple Sclerosis" (in preparation)

-## RNA-Seq library preparation
+## RNA-Seq library
-Sequencing library was prepared using NEBNext Ultra II Directional RNA Library Prep Kit for Illumina and NEBNext® rRNA Depletion Kit (Human/Mouse/Rat).
+Total RNA was purified from FACS-sorted CD4+, CD8+ T cells and CD14+ monocytes from the blood of multiple sclerosis patients.
+Sequencing libraries were prepared using NEBNext Ultra II Directional RNA Library Prep Kit for Illumina and NEBNext® rRNA Depletion Kit (Human/Mouse/Rat).
 Therefore, all options software used here are adapted for stranded RNA-seq reads using dUTP method.

 ## Analysis workflow
 BASH scripts are script for running of multiple jobs in the UCSF Wynton cluster (https://ucsf-hpc.github.io/wynton/).